fanmanu/RobotGamer/README.md

 # RobotGamer
-To support the 2D Instructables Robot game we are creating in TDT200 using Unity, these scripts should help you with the programming part.
+To support the 2D Instructables Robot game we are creating in TDT200 using Unity, copying these scripts should help you with preventing syntax errors in your programming.

-Keeping synchronisation with our classroom slides, the different scripts will be used at the following stages:
+In order to keep synchronisation with the classroom slides, please see below for reference of where each script is used in correlation to the slides:

-SLIDE 18: Robot Controller
+SLIDE 18: Robot Controller_LR   **Please note there are TWO Robot Controller scripts, ensure you copy the correct script into Unity

+SLIDE 24: Robot Controller

+SLIDE 32: Destroyer